elegantchaos/ECLogging/Extras/Documentation/Scripts-template.markdown

 Some of these aren't really intended for public use, but they're all documented here just in case.
 ## backup-submodules.sh:
+ Pushes all branches of all submodules in the current project to a remote called "backup".

+ Used internally.

     #!/usr/bin/env bash